-The ordinance passed on April 20 4-2, making it so parents who are held liable for their kids’ crimes could face thousands of dollars in fines and months in jail.
+The plan ordinance, to then draft a new set of liabilities in Covington, passed on April 20 4-2, allowing the city to move forward on a way to hold parents liable for their kids’ crimes could face thousands of dollars in fines and months in jail.

-Documents shared with Channel 2 Action News by city officials show that the ordinance draft includes language to apply not only to natural parents, but any guardian or person with a child in their care over the age of 21.
+Documents shared with Channel 2 Action News by city officials show that the ordinance draft used as an example includes language to apply not only to natural parents, but any guardian or person with a child in their care over the age of 21.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]